 Transforming Cancer Nursing Education In Our Country

-Dear Minister,
+Dear Minister (insert name),

 The European Oncology Nursing Society (EONS) is committed to the support and development of cancer nurses.
 We believe strongly in the need for well-educated cancer nurse professionals in cancer care.
 Currently cancer nurses across Europe face extreme inequality of access to professional education and training – EONS’ vision is that cancer nursing should be a profession with specialised training and qualifications available across the continent.